Electrician Training and Career Info

-An apprenticeship basically involves working under the supervision of a licensed master electrician for three to five years.
-Most apprentices are considered to be employees in training and are, therefore, compensated for their work—though usually at a much lower salary than a licensed electrician.
+An apprenticeship basically involves working under the supervision of a licensed journeyperson or master electrician for three to five years.
+Most apprentices are employees in training and get compensated for their work, usually at lower wages than licensed electricians.

 Regardless of the apprenticeship program you choose, it will generally consist of a combination of on-the-job experience and theoretical classroom training totaling a minimum of 144 classroom instruction hours and 2,000 hands-on hours per year.
 However, if you have previously completed a post-secondary electrician program, some or all of the classroom requirements may be waived.

-In addition, apprenticeships can feature various specializations or areas of focus.
+In addition, apprenticeships sometimes feature various specializations or areas of focus.
 For example, the NJATC offers four different apprenticeships:

 - Outside Linemen—focuses on outdoor work involving distribution and transmission lines used to move power from plants to factories as well as into buildings

 - Inside Wiremen—focuses on installing power, lighting, controls, and more within commercial and industrial settings